EhsanBitaraf/dataset-mie-literature/docs/article.md

 ##### MPI-LIT

 MPI-LIT is a literature-curated dataset of microbial binary protein-protein interactions.
-This dataset is essential for researchers studying microbial interactions, as it provides curated information on protein interactions, which is critical for understanding microbial functions and developing new biotechnological applications.
+This dataset is beneficial for researchers studying microbial interactions, as it provides curated information on protein interactions, which is critical for understanding microbial functions and developing new biotechnological applications.

 ##### Bibliographic Dataset for Space Weather Research